FRANÇAIS

 A catechol-chitosan-based adhesive and injectable hydrogel resistant to oxidation and compatible with cell therapy

-Guyot, Capucine, Adoungotchodo, Atma, Taillades, Werner, Cerruti, Marta and Lerouge, Sophie.
+Guyot, Capucine, Adoungotchodo, Atma, Taillades, Werner, Cerruti, Marta et Lerouge, Sophie.
 2021. « A catechol-chitosan-based adhesive and injectable hydrogel resistant to oxidation and compatible with cell therapy ».
 Journal of Materials Chemistry B, vol. 9, nº 40. pp. 8406-8416.

 Compte des citations dans Scopus : 12.